-All submissions on this application will be published on the FSANZ Consultation Hub.
+All submissions on applications and proposals will be published on the FSANZ Consultation Hub.
 We will not publish material that we accept as confidential.
 In-confidence submissions may be subject to release under the provisions of the Freedom of Information Act 1982.
-Submissions will be published as soon as possible after the end of the submission period.
+Submissions will be published following consultation and before the next stage in the statutory assessment process.

 Under section 114 of the FSANZ Act, some information provided to FSANZ cannot be disclosed.
-More information about the disclosure of confidential commercial information is available on the FSANZ website at How to make a submission.
+More information about the disclosure of confidential commercial information is available on the FSANZ website.